adupaix/Test_causality_with_BIA/README.md

 - run `launch.R`

 ## Datasets

+The files containing the ratio between DFADs and NLOGs and that containing BIA data are provided as csv files in the `Outputs` directory.

 The Bio-electrical Impedance Analysis (BIA) data, collected by observers onboard French purse seine vessels, as part of the [MANFAD](https://manfad-project.com/en/) project.
 It can be obtained through a datacall to the [Ob7 - Observatoire des Écosystèmes Pélagiques Tropicaux exploités](https://www.ob7.ird.fr/en/pages/datacall.html).
 The csv file is read in `BIA_FILE`.